cyberartemio/wardriver-pwnagotchi-plugin/README.md

 Done!
 Now the plugin is installed and is working.

+### 🗺️ Wigle configuration

+In order to be able to upload your discovered networks to WiGLE, you need to register a valid API key for your account.
+Follow these steps to get your key:
+1. Open [https://wigle.net/account](https://wigle.net/account) and login using your WiGLE account
+2. Click on `Show my token`
+3. Copy the value for `Encoded for use:` textbox
+4. Add the value inside `main.plugins.wardriver.wigle.api_key` in `/etc/pwnagotchi/config.toml` file

+You are good to go.
+You can test if the key is working by opening the wardriver web page and clicking on `Stats` tab.
+If you get your WiGLE profile with your stats, the API key is working fine.

 ## ✨ Usage

 *Once configured, the plugin works autonomously and you don't have to do anything.
 Check the sections below to learn more about how it works.*